CyberBax/cyberbax.github-io/_posts/CISSP/2023-11-19-cissp-domain-1-Understanding-and-Applying-Security-Concepts.md

 ---
 layout: post
-title: "1.2 Understand and Apply Security Concepts"
+title: "CISSP - Understand and Apply Security Concepts"
 date: 2023-11-19
-categories: [CISSP, Domain1 Security and Risk Management]
+categories: [CISSP, Domain 1 Security and Risk Management]
 tags: [CISSP, Security Concepts]
 description: "A comprehensive guide to understanding and applying key security concepts in CISSP, focusing on the CIA Triad: Confidentiality, Integrity, and Availability."
 permalink: /cissp-understanding-security-concepts/